jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (a) land A and land B are held under different trusts; and (b) each trust has the same trustee or trustees; and (c) the trustees hold land A and land B in their capacity as professional trustees (as defined in section 180B(7)).
+(8) To avoid doubt, unmapped land ceases to be excluded from the definition of restricted forest land at the time that the land is included on the NZLRI map.

 ### 4AA Greenhouse gas definition may be amended to add gases
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister,—